encode/django-rest-framework/docs/tutorial/4-authentication-and-permissions.md

 The way we deal with that is by overriding a `.perform_create()` method on our snippet views, that allows us to modify how the instance save is managed, and handle any information that is implicit in the incoming request or requested URL.

-On the `SnippetList` view class, add the following method:
+On the `SnippetList` view class, add the following method in `snippets/views.py`:

     def perform_create(self, serializer):
         serializer.save(owner=self.request.user)